Fieldwire/fieldwire_api_docs/source/index.md

 ---

 # Introduction

-<aside class="warning">This is an alpha version of the fieldwire API and we don't yet make commitments to preserve backwards compatibility.</aside>
+**Welcome to the fieldwire API!
+You can use our API to access your fieldwire projects.**

 <aside class="notice">Current API endpoint: https://console.fieldwire.net/api/v2</aside>

-Welcome to the fieldwire API!
-You can use our API to access your fieldwire projects.

 # Authentication